dhwcmoore/rupture-engine/README.md

+---

 # Rupture Engine

-A deterministic Rust CLI for detecting stress build-up and regime transitions in financial time series.
+A deterministic Rust CLI for modelling stress accumulation and regime transitions in time-indexed financial data.

+The engine treats regime detection as a state transition problem over a fully specified data pipeline.
+All transformations are explicit, parameterised, and reproducible.

-The engine ingests OHLCV bar data and produces:
+Given OHLCV bar data, the engine produces:

-- A per-bar stress time series (CSV)
+* A per-bar stress time series (CSV)
-- A structured rupture event log (JSON)
+* A structured rupture event log (JSON)
-- A configuration snapshot for full reproducibility
+* A configuration snapshot for full reproducibility

-This project demonstrates production-style modelling in Rust: robust statistics, adaptive thresholds, deterministic state transitions, and test coverage.
+No stochastic components are used.
+All outputs are deterministic functions of input data and configuration.

 ---